horriedhenry/CPP/DataStructures/trees/binary_tree/compare_BT.md

 - And there is one more thing... and i.e ... this condition.

+### Debug statements help...

-### These debug statements will help understand what is going on at every iteration.
+- These debug statements will help understand what is going on at every step of recursion.
+- Addes some pre and post recursion print statements to help understand what is going on.
+- If these did not help, look [How It Works](#How-it-works)

 ```c++